Skip to main content

 }

-The key is generated at the first launch and remains unchanged after restarts.
-If you need to use an existing private key, place the private key file to db-dir/keyring/<key-hash-hex> and launch proxy-liteserver with the --adnl-id <key-hash-hex> flag.
+If you need to use an existing private key, place the private key file in db-dir/keyring/<key-hash-hex> and launch proxy-liteserver with the --adnl-id <key-hash-hex> flag.

-Collator-validator separation
+Collator/validator separation

-1. All validators monitor all shards.
+• All validators monitor all shards.

-Changes in the accelerator update:
+Changes introduced in the accelerator update are as follows:

 Launching a collator node

-Update your node to accelerator branch.
+Firstly, update your node to the accelerator branch.

 new-key